hiimluck3r/h3m/README.md

     ```
  ## Usage

-Usually cluster bootstraps around 10 minutes.
-You can get talosconfig and kubeconfig in "configs/" directory at the root of the project.
+Usually the cluster takes about 10 minutes to load.
+You can get talosconfig and kubeconfig in the "configs/" directory in the root of the project.

  ## Roadmap